jmscudder/COVID/index.md

 The raw daily increase in cases, hospitalizations, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new cases were reported, this line would go to zero.
 ![](DailyCases.png)

->The provisional increase in cases from Jan 28 to Jan 29: 1127.0
+>The provisional increase in cases from Feb 04 to Feb 05: 1207.0
 >
->The last time cases per day were this high was Jan 23 2024: 6 days prior.
+>The last time cases per day were this high was Jan 23 2024: 13 days prior.
 >
->The case rate then was 1233 cases.
+>The case rate then was 1245 cases.
 >
->The last time cases per day were lower than this was Jan 28 2024: 1 day prior.
+>The last time cases per day were lower than this was Feb 04 2024: 1 day prior.
 >
->The case rate then was 671 cases.
+>The case rate then was 676 cases.

 The raw daily increase in hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new events were reported, these lines would go to zero.
 ![](DailyHospitalizations.png)